claryng/WebsiteTemplate-FrontEnd-ImageHoverEffects-3DSpline/README.md

 # WebsiteTemplate-FrontEnd-ImageHoverEffects-3DSpline

 ## Description
-This website is a collection of image hover effects that I learned on Youtube.
-It includes a 3D interactive character that I built with Spline.
-Hover around the first intro page to play around with light direction and hover over the cone to see special effect.<br />
+This website is a collection of image hover effects that I learned on Youtube with a bit modifications on my part.
+It includes a 3D interactive character that I built with Spline by myself.<br />
 Visit [ClaryWebTemplateImageEffect](https://claryng.github.io/WebsiteTemplate-FrontEnd-ImageHoverEffects-3DSpline/).<br />

 Effects Tutorials on Youtube:<br />